EternalBlueFlame/EternalMediaBar/README.md

 -	option to require double tap to open an app, good for when you have a hard time hitting the right app, also lets you make better use of custom app backgrounds without a controller.
 -	if you plugin a controller, bluetooth headset, or HDMI it will automatically change to the approporate menu.
 -	Create a new set of icons, and a list item background for highlight.
 The design of the current ones are fine, but they are nowhere near as crisp or clear as necessary.
+-	New icons have an invert theme.
 -	apps fade out and back in when changing categories.
 -	custom wallpaper for selected app from file, if file exists (use an async task).
 -	listview scroll snapping.
--	use the XML read to parse play.google.com for app categories.
+-	parse google play through the market API for app categories.
--	List organizer, allow users to manually change positions of apps in the list, and sort them alphabetically (EMB apps stay topmost).
 -	extra settings:
 -	option to change icon color with month like PSP.
--	change icon color //all internal icons.
--	new icons can be inverted before color change to make it a different style.
 -	color selector for the google now bar.
 -	change menu background color //effects icon background and slide out menu color.
 -	enable/disable custom app backgrounds.
--	download app backgrounds from google play (xml parse).
+-	download app backgrounds from google play (market API).
 -	un-hide hidden apps //selective menu.
 -	enable manufacturer icons //same as google icons, but instead uses the icons from HTC/Samgsung/Sony/etc apps.
--	disable app boot animation.
 -	expanded manual organization of lists.
 -	organization grouping dependant on developer //combines with other organization methods
 -	organize by date installed/updated //highly dependant on how the OS handles this sort of thing